webcomponents/webcomponents.github.io/src/documents/articles/interview-with-travis-leithead.html.md

 ### Erik
 This is webcomponents.org and you're listening to the interview sessions .I'm your host Erik Isaksen and we also have a guest today, Travis Leithead.
-He's from the Microsoft teams and he's going to be talking about the Microsoft has done on the web platform and specifically dealing with Web Components so welcome Travis.
+He's from the Microsoft teams and he's going to be talking about what Microsoft has done on the web platform and specifically dealing with Web Components so welcome Travis.

 ### Travis